tyrionhuu/flux_api/README.md

 ### Uploading Local LoRA Files

-The web interface now supports uploading local LoRA files:
+The web interface supports uploading local LoRA files with duplicate prevention:

 1. **Click "Upload LoRA"** button in the frontend
 2. **Select your LoRA file** (.safetensors, .bin, .pt, .pth)
 3. **Set the weight** (0.0 - 2.0)
-4. **Apply the LoRA** using the "Apply LoRA" button
+4. **Apply the LoRA** using the "Apply LoRAs" button

 **Supported Formats**:
 - `.safetensors` (recommended)